 Better Demand Forecasting and Planning

 ERP systems leverage advanced algorithms and historical data to forecast demand accurately.
-This aids dotSolved in minimizing stockout, maximizing inventory levels, and preventing overstocking.
+This aids organizations in minimizing stockout, maximizing inventory levels, and preventing overstocking.
 According to a McKinsey analysis, businesses that use ERP for demand planning realize a 20–30% decrease in inventory expenses.

 -